David Owen: SDP leadership

 Owen is widely regarded as having been, at the very least, a competent party leader.
 He had high popularity ratings throughout his leadership as did the SDP–Liberal Alliance.
 Owen kept a high profile, so much so that Spitting Image, the satirical puppet show, depicted the Liberal leader David Steel popping up like a jack-in-the-box in Owen's pocket.
 He succeeded in keeping the party in the public eye and in maintaining its independence from the Liberals for the length of the 1983 Parliament.
 Moreover, under him, the SDP increased its representation from six to eight seats via the by-election victories of Mike Hancock, at Portsmouth South (1984), and Rosie Barnes, at Greenwich (1987).

 However, the progress of the SDP–Liberal Alliance as a whole was hampered, with policy splits between the two parties.
 The first was over the miners' strike of 1984–85, with Owen and most of the SDP favouring a fairly tough line but the Liberals preferring compromise and negotiation.
+After the killing of David Wilkie for driving a miner to work, Owen called for all miners to return to work on the following Monday to show their "gut reaction" to the killing.
 More significantly the Alliance had a dispute over the future of Britain's independent nuclear deterrent.
 Owen and the SDP favoured replacing Polaris with Trident as a matter of some importance, whereas most Liberals were either indifferent to the issue or committed disarmers.
 The SDP favoured a radical social market economy, while the Liberals mostly favoured a more interventionist, corporate style approach.
 The cumulative effect of these divisions was to make the Alliance appear less credible as a potential government in the eyes of the electorate.

 Moreover, Owen, unlike Jenkins, faced an increasingly moderate Labour Party under Neil Kinnock and a dynamic Conservative government.
 The 1987 general election was as disappointing for the Alliance as the 1983 election and it lost one seat.
 Nevertheless, it won over 23% of the vote – at that time, the second-largest third-placed vote in British politics since 1929.